code16/privat/readme.md

 ### Add Privat Service Provider

-Add the followinf line in the 'provider' section of your config/app.php file:
+Add the following line in the 'provider' section of your config/app.php file:

 <code>\Dvlpp\Privat\PrivatServiceProvider::class</code>